Need to check your symptoms?

 Other symptoms are:

-If you don't have the hormone insulin, or your body is unable to respond to insulin causes Type 1 or Type 2 Diabetes Mellitus.
+If you don’t have the hormone insulin, or your body cannot respond to insulin, you can develop Type 1 or Type 2 Diabetes Mellitus.

 One of the symptoms of Diabetes is increased thirst and frequent urination.